qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.8.x.md

   - hybrid search
   - CPU resource management
   - text field index
-weight: 0
 ---

 [Qdrant 1.8.0 is out!](https://github.com/qdrant/qdrant/releases/tag/v1.8.0).
 This time around, we have focused on Qdrant's internals.
 Our goal was to optimize performance, so that your existing setup can run faster and save on compute.
+Here is what we've been up to:

-- **Faster search with sparse vectors:** Hybrid search is even faster than before!
+- **Faster sparse vectors:** Hybrid search is up to 16x faster now!
-- **CPU resource management:** Allocate dedicated CPU threads for faster indexing.
+- **CPU resource management:** You can allocate CPU threads for faster indexing.
-- **Better indexing performance for text data:** Text indexing is more efficient on the backend.
+- **Better indexing performance:** We optimized text indexing on the backend.

 ## Faster search with sparse vectors

 Search throughput is now up to 16 times faster for sparse vectors.
-If you are using our hybrid search, this means that Qdrant can now handle up to sixteen times as many queries.
+If you are [using Qdrant for hybrid search](https://qdrant.tech/articles/sparse-vectors/), this means that you can now handle up to sixteen times as many queries.
 This improvement comes from extensive backend optimizations aimed at increasing efficiency and capacity.
 Our goal was to make sure that you can handle up to 10M vectors in a realistic scenario.

 What this means for your setup:

-- **Query Speed:** The time it takes to run a search query has been significantly reduced.
+- **Query speed:** The time it takes to run a search query has been significantly reduced.
-- **Search Capacity:** Qdrant can now handle a much larger volume of search requests.
+- **Search capacity:** Qdrant can now handle a much larger volume of search requests.
-- **User Experience:** Results will appear faster, leading to a smoother experience for the user.
+- **User experience:** Results will appear faster, leading to a smoother experience for the user.
 - **Scalability:** You can easily accomodate rapidly growing users or an expanding dataset.

 ### Sparse vectors benchmark